Storm Water Management

 How does this affect the Borough?

 It means that Avalon Borough is required to develop, implement and enforce a comprehensive storm water management program to reduce the discharge of pollutants.
 We need to educate and involve the public to help protect water quality within our watersheds.
 This program must satisfy the requirements of the federal Clean Water Act and the Pennsylvania Clean Streams Law.
 Once developed, this program is approved and audited on an annual basis by the EPA.
 It contains a schedule of operations and maintenance to the storm water system, best management practices and a set of measurable goals called Minimum Control Measures.
-Visit the Southwestern Pennsylvania Commission website for a glossary of terms to better understand the MS4 program
+Visit the Southwestern Pennsylvania Commission website for a glossary of terms to better understand the MS4 program.
+You can also learn more by watching this video from the Penn State Extension.

 It means that Avalon Borough is required to develop, implement and enforce a comprehensive storm water management program to reduce the discharge of pollutants.
 We need to educate and involve the public to help protect water quality within our watersheds.
 This program must satisfy the requirements of the federal Clean Water Act and the Pennsylvania Clean Streams Law.
 Once developed, this program is approved and audited on an annual basis by the EPA.
 It contains a schedule of operations and maintenance to the storm water system, best management practices and a set of measurable goals called Minimum Control Measures.
-Visit the Southwestern Pennsylvania Commission website for a glossary of terms to better understand the MS4 program
+Visit the Southwestern Pennsylvania Commission website for a glossary of terms to better understand the MS4 program.
+You can also learn more by watching this video from the Penn State Extension.

 Within each MCM there are points to address calledBest Management Practices (BMP’s).